Launch a Remote Engine#

 Use behind a NAT#

-Remember, the renderers are those initiating the connection towards the engine, not the other way around.
-This is why it is important for the renderers to be able to reach the engine when the connection hasn’t been established yet.
-For this reason, it is ok for the renderers to be behind a NAT but not for the engine.
+Note that, the renderers are the ones initiating the connection with the engine, not the other way around.
+Therefore, it is important that the renderers are able to reach the engine when the connection hasn’t been established yet, meaning that it is okay for the renderers to be behind a NAT but not the engine.